ChrisCrossCrash/r-place-blender/README.md

 # r/Place Python and Blender Data Visualization

+A project for visualizing the [2022 r/Place](https://www.reddit.com/r/place) dataset using Python and Blender.

+> **Coming soon!**: I'll begin work on r/place 2023 as soon as Reddit releases the dataset.
+Stay tuned!

 ![the creation of the Star Wars poster in r/Place 2022](/images/star_wars.gif)

 Python scripts and instructions for: